History of Poles in the United States: Immigration agents and Ellis Island

 Official records of the number of Polish immigrants to the United States are highly inconsistent.
 A general estimate of over 2 million Polish immigrants is generally stated.
 Reports as high as 4 million Polish immigrants to the United States has been written, which could be possible if non-Polish immigrants is considered in the total.
-Polish immigrants were categorized by U.S. immigration agents by nation of origin, usually Austria, Prussia, or Russia (between 1898 and 1919, there was no Polish nation).
+Polish immigrants were categorized by U.S. immigration agents by nation of origin, usually Austria, Prussia, or Russia (between 1898 and 1919, there was no Polish state).
 Immigrants during this time were allowed to write or say their "race or people" to an agent.
 Documents report 1.6 million immigrants arriving between 1821 and 1924 self-reported as being of "Polish race".
 This is considered an undercount, caused by misinterpretation of the question.
 Ellis Island officials checked immigrants for weapons and criminal inclinations.
 In an 1894 news article, Ellis Island inspectors identify daggers found on several Polish immigrants as a reason for increased inspection techniques.

 Immigration officials at Ellis Island questioned immigrants for their settlement plans, and found that the majority entered the United States with deliberate plans for working on farms and factories, generally in communities with other Poles.
 A Polish settlement was stated as Mille Lacs County, Minnesota, where Polish immigrants settled to perform agricultural work.

 The clothing industry in New York City was staffed by many immigrants from Eastern and Southern Europe.
 Historian Witold Kula found that many Jewish immigrants, and to a much lesser extent, Italians, were identified upon their arrival to the United States as having work background as tailors even if they did not.
 Kula identified several letters written by Jewish immigrants back to their families in Poland indicating that they were just learning the trade, when in fact, they had papers stating that it was their native profession.
 The new immigrants generally did not speak English nor did the immigration agents speak any Polish, Yiddish, or Italian.
 Kula suggests that the Immigration agents were influenced by the demands of the workforce and essentially staffed the industries based on their expectations of each ethnic group.
 By 1912, the needle trades were the largest employer of Polish Jews in the United States, and 85% of the needle trade employees were Eastern European Jews.